RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab2_r00tshell/README.md

 the stack and execute our shellcode as if it was "real" code.

 We will use a NOP slide to aim wide and then a payload, the shellcode.
-This shellcode will set the RID from the EID, effectively putting ourselves as root.
-This works only because the sticky bit is enabled for this file; any program without the sticky bit will (obviously) not be able to switch to root.
+This shellcode will set the real UID and the real group ID from the EUID, effectively putting ourselves as root.
+This only works because the sticky bit is enabled for this file; any program without the sticky bit will (obviously) not be able to switch to root.
+Without these instructions, the shell open would have the same rights as the user who executed it, i.e. not root, which isn't really interresting.

 The following script will send the right shellcode for us, used like
 this: `addhostalias $(python exploit.py)`